 Dr. Laird Edman, psychology, is one of just 25 professors selected to participate in a series of research seminars on science and religion at England’s Oxford University.
 He and his department colleagues also conduct research with students—and then join those students in presenting their findings at annual conferences of the Association for Psychological Science.

 Music professor and pianist Juyeon Kang has played at Carnegie Hall, presented concerts in 15 countries, and had performances aired on National Public Radio.
+She has recorded two CDs.

 Dr. Ralph Davis, biology, spent 20 years as a research scientist at the University of Wisconsin-Madison before joining Northwestern’s faculty.
 Since then, he’s received more than $750,000 from the National Institutes of Health.
 The NIH grants fund roundworm neurobiology research he’s conducting with students that could help combat parasites in developing countries.